Choosing an Estimator#

 |Grid Search||Model Selection||●||●||Any|

-In the example below, we'll use the Bootstrap Aggregator meta-estimator to wrap a Regression Tree.
+In the example below, we'll wrap a Regression Tree in a Bootstrap Aggregator meta-estimator to create a forest of 1000 trees.

 use Rubix\ML\BootstrapAggregator; use Rubix\ML\Regressors\RegressionTree; $estimator = new BootstrapAggregator(new RegressionTree(4), 1000);